Jen Coon is interested in printmaking as a way of generating interesting marks and unique works on paper that have much in common with painting.

 Originally from Western NY, she holds a BFA from the State University of New York at Purchase.
 Growing up, she came to question identity and social constructs at a time (during the '80's) when manifestations of Queerness and “otherness” were more stigmatized and marginalized.
 This mindset continues to inform her searching, restless approach to process and point of view.

 Jen studied printmaking at UNC-Chapel Hill and learned the Moku Hanga technique at Penland School of Craft.
 She has exhibited at venues across the state, including the North Carolina Museum of Art, where she is employed in Visitor Experience.
+Before that, Jen worked as a sommelier and holds the Level 3 Certificate from the esteemed Wine and Spirit Education Trust.
 She practices art at Blam!
 Studios and lives in Raleigh, NC with her partner, Sophie, and their two cats.

 It stretches my imagination to design and develop a print; to carve a block or ink a surface with the aim of generating particular shapes and marks, which I then puzzle into a composition.